0xPedroF/TinCat-bootstrap/README.md

 ## Text:

-Meet new and interesting dogs nearby.
+Meet new and interesting cats nearby.

 Easy to use.
-So easy to use, even your dog could do it.
+So easy to use, even your cat could do it.

 Elite Clientele.
-We have all the dogs, the greatest dogs.
+We have all the cats, the greatest cats.

 Guaranteed to work.
-Find the love of your dog's life or your money back.
+Find the love of your cat's life or your money back.

-"I no longer have to sniff other dogs for love.
-I've found the hottest Corgi on TinDog.
+"I no longer have to sniff other cats for love.
+I've found the hottest Corgi on TinCat.
 Woof."
 Pebbles, New York

-A Plan for Every Dog's Needs
+A Plan for Every Cat's Needs
-Simple and affordable price plans for you and your dog.
+Simple and affordable price plans for you and your cat.

 Chihuahua
 $0/mo